Dallas Motorcycle Accident Lawyer

 - Road rash – An often misunderstood motorcycle injury, road rash involves a biker’s skin being cut or scraped by the road surface.
 Some people consider road rash a minor injury.
 But severe road rash can tear several layers of skin off.
 That’s why medical professionals classify road rash in the same way they classify burn injuries – from first-degree road rash (which is minor) to third-degree road rash (the most severe).

-- Back injury – Injuries to the back sustained in a motorcycle accident can cover a wide range.
+- Back injury – Injuries to the back can cover a wide range.
 Chronic back pain often occurs due to a motorcycle crash.
 Spinal cord injuries are also common and can have serious consequences.
 This includes paralysis, in which injury victims lose their ability to move their legs and sometimes even their arms.
 What degree of paralysis someone has depends on where their spinal cord injury occurred.

 - Organ damage – Motorcyclists often sustain injuries to their internal organs in a crash.
 Such injuries might include a collapsed lung, liver lacerations, or kidney damage.
 When this happens, injury victims often need immediate emergency medical care.
 Otherwise, their lives could be at risk.

 - Internal bleeding – What makes internal bleeding injuries so serious and frightening is injury victims might not even realize they’re hurt.
-This is why motorcyclists should seek immediate medical treatment after a motorcycle crash.
+This is why motorcyclists should seek immediate medical treatment.
 If not diagnosed right away, internal bleeding can be life-threatening.

 Many motorcycle injuries can be serious and may require emergency medical care, including surgery.
 This is why injured motorcyclists need to be examined by an EMT, emergency room doctor, or a physician right away.
 Undiagnosed motorcycle accident injuries can have serious and sometimes even fatal consequences.